-Charity care is that portion of patient care services provided by the Medical Center for which a third-party payer is not responsible and a patient does not have the ability to pay.
+Charity care is that portion of patient care services provided by the Medical Center for which a third-party payer is not responsible, and a patient does not have the ability to pay.
 Eligibility for Charity Care is considered for those individuals, who are uninsured, underinsured, ineligible for any governmental health care benefit program, and unable to pay for their care, based upon a determination of financial need.
 Charity Care is made in accordance with the patient's financial need as determined by the Federal Poverty Level (FPL) in effect at the time of financial determination.
 The Medical Center maintains records to identify and monitor the level of charity care it provides.
 These records include the amount of charges foregone for services and supplies furnished under its charity care policy.
+The estimated cost of providing charity care is calculated by multiplying the ratio of cost to gross charges for the Medical Center by the gross uncompensated charges associated with providing charity care to its patients.
 The following information measures the level of charity care provided during the fiscal years ended June 30: